Sarulatha25/PRODIGY_WD_03/README.md

 ## Description

 This project is an Tic-Tac-Toe  Web Game.
+It displays the player who wins the match  and tie.

 Languages used: HTML, CSS, JavaScript